Voice Over for Explainer Videos

 The Pivotal Role of Explainer Narrator

 Ask any producer of explainers, the emphasis is on the script.
-As in, the core message.
+And therefore the role of the explainer narrator is pivotal.
+As in, they carry the core message.
 Marketers of early explainers realized that flashy visuals without a well thought out story just doesn’t add value.
 And who presents the script?
 The narrator.
 The story teller.
 The narrator is the actual human interface in the video.
 That voice and the ability of the actor behind it represents the brand, wraps the viewer in the story and propels them to act (click for more, explore the site, buy a product, call for an appointment, etc).
-The narrator brings the emotion, adds personality and elevates the quality of the video.
+The narrator brings the emotion, adds voice over humor, warmth and personality and elevates the quality of the video.
 They layer in trust, make the viewer comfortable and identify with the end product.

 Explainer Voiceover Styles